arieftb/tb-note-learning/README.md

 - Dedicated page for archived notes for better separation of concerns
 - Improved navigation between different sections of the application
 - Enhanced search functionality with URL-based parameters and persistent search state
+- 404 Not Found page for better error handling of undefined routes
 - Responsive design for various screen sizes
 - Clean architecture implementation with separation of concerns